-Before I started this blog, back in June, I decided not to buy any more books until I finally read the ones I already got on my shelves.
-I managed to stick to that intention until last month, when I couldn’t resist to the temptation any longer.
+Before I started this blog, back in June, I decided not to buy any more books until I finally read the ones that I’d already had on my shelves.
+I managed to stick to that intention until last month, when I couldn’t resist the temptation any longer.
 Then I changed the goal to not buying any more books until January and… I failed again and bought more books last week.
 So, the time is right to do a book haul!

 Contos Escolhidos by Fernando Pessoa

 This is a collection of short stories by the famous Portuguese author who is, however, better known as a poet.
 I have never read any of his short stories, so I am really curious to do so.
 Fernando Pessoa also wrote in English and, in fact, the first short story featured in this collection is called A Very Original Dinner and is accompanied by a Portuguese translation.
 All the other stories featured in this collection are in Portuguese, though.

 This is the latest book by a Portuguese author whom I have never read, but that I have only heard good things about.
 It is set in Japan and focuses on the hostility between two neighbours, a craftsman and a potter maker.
 As it is a recent release, there isn’t an English translation yet.

 Although I have never read anything by Valter Hugo Mãe, I bought two books written by him at the same time.
 This one takes place in Iceland and tells the story of a little girl who lost her twin sister.

 Contos Exemplares by Sophia de Mello Breyner Andresen

 A long time has passed since I last read a short story by this Portuguese author.
 The last time I did so must have probably been fifteen years ago and it was a compulsory read for school.
 I have been reading more of her poetry recently.
 I am not quite sure if this collection of short stories has any common theme.
 But I’ll let you know!

 Uma Casa na Escuridão by José Luís Peixoto